 - Screwdriver or similar tool to make a hole in the plastic

-1. Take your plastic bottle and remove the label.
-Using sharp scissors, cut a rectangular hole in the bottle (this bit is for the adults!)
+Take your plastic bottle and remove the label.
+Using sharp scissors, cut a rectangular hole in the bottle (this bit is for the adults!).

-2. Make sure you cut more at the base of the bottle and leave more of the plastic at the top - as you can see in the photo of the finished boat, you need to leave space for your mast hole
+Make sure you cut more at the base of the bottle and leave more of the plastic at the top.
+As you can see in the photo of the finished boat, you need to leave space for your mast hole.

-3. Your little one can now design their own sail - this was a quick pirate one we made at forest school but your child can make theirs as detailed and colourful as they like!
+Your little one can now design their own sail.
+This was a quick pirate one we made at forest school, but your child can make theirs as detailed and colourful as they like!

-4. When it is finished, take your garden stick (or straw) and make two holes in the sail at the top and bottom, so that you can push the stick through to make your mast
+When the sail is finished, take your garden stick (or straw) and make two holes in the sail at the top and bottom so that you can push the stick through to make your mast.

-5. Another bit for the grown-ups now - using a screwdriver or similar tool, push it through the plastic area you left between the bottle top and your rectangular opening to make a hole, and then push your mast and sail into it
+Another bit for the grown-ups now: Using a screwdriver or similar tool, push it through the plastic area you left between the bottle top and your rectangular opening to make a hole, and then push your mast and sail into it.

-6. Finally, fill your boat with a small amount of tiny stones or gravel - this will keep the boat upright and stop it from spinning in the water.
-Don't use too much though, or it will sink!
+Finally, fill your boat with a small number of tiny stones or bits of gravel.
+This will keep the boat upright and stop it from spinning in the water.
+Don't use too much, though, or it will sink!

-7. If your child wants to add any more decoration, let them be creative!
+If your child wants to add any more decoration, let them be creative!
 They can also make a clay figure or pop in a toy to "captain" the boat!
-Here's Pud with her forest school creation, getting ready to sail it on the pond
+Here's Pud with her forest school creation, getting ready to sail it on the pond.

-8. Take your boat outside (or to the bath!) and see if it floats!
+Take your boat outside (or to the bath!) and see if it floats!
 Have fun sailing it and see how far it will go.
-Lots of fun to be had with your kids here - is it windy?
-Does it help the boat go faster?
+Lots of fun to be had with your kids here.
+Is it windy out?
+Does the wind help the boat go faster?